Homesteading Blog

 Meet Jocelyn Flack from Railway Flower Farm in Mt Lehman Abbotsford

 In our second homestead blog post article we get to chat with Jocelyn Flack from Railway Flower Farm in Mt Lehman Abbotsford.
 Who are you, where do you live and what do you like about homesteading or operating your farm?
 I’m a stay-at-home mom who is embracing my family’s farming roots that go back six generations.
 I decided to take my family’s health and wellness into my hands with not only the beauty of flowers but also growing our own vegetables.
-A couple of years ago I realized I was a bit lost after becoming a mom and I needed something that wasn’t just working but something that fulfilled me. …
+A couple of years ago I realized I was a bit lost after becoming a mom and I needed

-Meet Jocelyn Flack from Railway Flower Farm in Mt Lehman Abbotsford READ BLOG POST >
+Meet Jocelyn Flack from Railway Flower Farm in Mt Lehman Abbotsford Read Blog Post

 Courtney Barten The Local Harvest Farm